 During the prohibition in the 1920’s, rum runner Louis Lincoln suffered severe frostbite resulting in an amputated toe.
-To preserve it, the toe was placed into a jar of alcohol and was left forgotten in an old cabin.
-That is until 1973 when Captain Dick Stevenson found the jar and brought it to the Sourdough Saloon.
+To preserve it, the toe went into a jar of alcohol and was left forgotten in an old cabin.
+That is until 1973 when Captain Dick Stevenson came upon the jar and brought it to the Sourdough Saloon.
 There he began dipping it in peoples drinks as a laugh and to test the bravery of those who could finish their drink with the toe in it.
 Thus the Sourtoe Cocktail was born.

 Since that original toe, there have been several donated to the cause/craziness.
 The last anonymously with a note attached that simply said: “don’t wear open-toed sandals while mowing the lawn.”
 Sound advice.

 Then there was the wildly covered stolen toe in the summer of 2017.
 Thankfully it was returned in time for my visit.